SegevSi/Dog-Reader/README.md

   ### 4. Continuous Capture (ContinuousCaptureActivity)
   - Allows continuous photo capture of dogs for real-time emotion analysis.
-  - Each captured image is immediately analyzed, and the emotion is displayed on the screen.
+  - Each captured image is immediately analyzed, and the emotion is displayed on the screen with the filtered image.